julienherrero/awesome-list/README.md

 - [GiuseppeGiacoppo/RemoteConfig](https://github.com/GiuseppeGiacoppo/RemoteConfig) - RemoteConfig is a Kotlin library that lets you manage all your remote configuration without requiring developers to manually download each configuration and integrate them into the Kotlin application.
 - [GuilhE/SharedPrefs-ktx](https://github.com/GuilhE/SharedPrefs-ktx) - Save and load objects from SharedPreferences in a faster and simpler way with Kotlin Extensions 🎉
 - [GwonHyeok/StickySwitch](https://github.com/GwonHyeok/StickySwitch) - ⭐️ beautiful switch widget with sticky animation ⭐️
-- [Hamza417/Inure](https://github.com/Hamza417/Inure) - An elegant and beautiful premium Android app manager for both rooted and non-rooted devices and a built-in terminal, analytics panel and an independent custom theme engine, developed with purely custom APIs created for this app.
+- [Hamza417/Inure](https://github.com/Hamza417/Inure) - An elegant and beautiful premium Android app manager for both rooted and non-rooted devices with a built-in terminal, analytics panel and an independent custom theme engine, developed with purely custom APIs created for this app.
 - [Hamza417/Positional](https://github.com/Hamza417/Positional) - An elegant and colorful location information app for Android with Compass, Clock, Level, Sun, Moon, Trail Marker and many other features.
 - [Hussienfahmy/MeFab](https://github.com/Hussienfahmy/MeFab) - Movable Expandable Floating Action Button
 - [ImangazalievM/CircleMenu](https://github.com/ImangazalievM/CircleMenu) - CircleMenu is a simple, elegant menu with a circular layout.